Lesterpaintstheworld/terminal-velocity/demande.md

-## Objective for Redaction Agent
+## Objective for Specification Agent

-### Action Statement
+## Action Statement
-Conduct a comprehensive review of the `demande.md` and `directives.md` files to identify and redact any sensitive information related to the economic framework and character interactions, ensuring compliance with data privacy standards.
+Analyze the `demande.md` file to extract and clarify the economic framework details proposed by the character Cipher, ensuring that it aligns with the Universal Basic Compute (UBC) system requirements.
 ### Source Files
 - Analyze the following file: `demande.md`
   - Relevant sections: